-If you want to carry out a ‘licensable activity’ on or within 7 meters of the public highway you will require a Street Trading licence.
-Licensable activity includes:
+If you want to carry out a licensable activity on or within 7 meters of the public highway you will require a Street Trading licence.

-the sale, display or offering of goods or services for sale, this includes selling items for charity.
+- the sale, display or offering of goods or services for sale, including selling items for charity

 We have a number of permanent pitches in Sutton High Street, Rosehill and Woodmansterne Lane, as well as opportunities for temporary trading.

-More information on food safety and registering as a food business, please refer to the running a food business page.
+For more information on food safety and registering as a food business, refer to the running a food business page.

 If you wish to sell alcohol, you will need a Temporary Event Notice in addition to any temporary street trading licence.